School-Based Health Centers Sample Clauses

 AutoNDA by SimpleDocs

 School-Based Health Centers.
-The PH-MCO must include in its Provider Network any School-Based Health Center that is enrolled in Pennsylvania MA and is willing to comply with all of the PH-MCO’s quality and non-quality contract standards, Utilization Management standards and accept PH-MCO rates that are consistent with reimbursement rates paid to similar Network Providers.
+The PH-MCO must include in its Provider Network any School-Based Health Center that is enrolled in Pennsylvania Medical Assistance and is willing to comply with all of the PH-MCO’s quality and non- quality contract standards, utilization management standards and accept PH-MCO rates that are consistent with reimbursement rates paid to similar Network Providers.
 The PH-MCO must submit to the Department for prior review and written approval any School-Based Health Center requests for entrance to the Network that it intends to deny based upon quality of care, program integrity or other relevant concerns.

-School-Based Health Centers a) The Contractor must develop, in collaboration with school-based health centers in their Service Areas, protocols for reciprocal referral and communication of data and clinical information on MCO Enrollees enrolled in school-based health centers.
+School-Based Health Centers a) By January 1, 2000, the Contractor must develop, in collaboration with school-based health centers in their Service Areas, protocols for reciprocal referral and communication of data and clinical information on MCO Enrollees enrolled in school-based health centers. b) By March 31, 2000, the Contractor must enter into contractual and payment arrangements with school-based health centers in their Service Area consistent with SDOH clinical coordination guidelines and the protocols referred to in (a) above.

 AutoNDA by SimpleDocs